efrj/little-lite/README.md

 # Little Lite MVC Example
 A simple example of MVC application written in PHP without framework.

-Thanks to [Perikzzon](http://code.runnable.com/u/perikzzon) developer who wrote the [example](http://code.runnable.com/VDmWiT3TzycRcN6N/php-mvc-simple-for-template) that inspired me to develop this small application MVC.

 It is always good to code for fun!

 ## Instructions
 This application does not use database.